AndySakwe/anomaly_detector/README.md

 🙏 Acknowledgments
 CIC-DDoS2019 Dataset by Canadian Institute for Cybersecurity

-Scikit-learn, XGBoost, NumPy, pandas

 GitHub for version control and collaboration

-This User — for taking cybersecurity seriously
+The User — for taking cybersecurity seriously

 💬 Support
 If you encounter issues or have questions:
 Create an issue on GitHub
 Or email uwuaandrew@gmail.com
 This project is a practical and scalable solution for anomaly detection and can be integrated into larger cybersecurity pipelines or used for academic research.